swagkarna/PublicVersion-HeathenRat/README.md

 This rat works with tcp client and server !
-I don't take any responsabilites for misusage of this Remote Access Tool !
+I don't take any responsabilites for misusage of this Remote Access Tool , you're  responsible for your acts ! !
 I used some different libraries (for example the Passwords Plugin) and all what I re-used in my code is linked in commentaries !